cybermonic/Trail/README.md

 <img src="./img/IOC_GNN-arch.png" style="background-color:white;">
 <h3 align="center">Figure 2: GNN model archetecture</h3>

-This directory contains the source code for the GNN and the autoencoder.
+This directory contains the source code for the GNN, the autoencoder, and the IOC DNN.
 The GNN model takes the TKG and directory containing the CSV files as input, and outputs predictions for events when given their node IDs.
+The IOC DNN uses the dense matrices stored in `ML_DATA.zip`.